 MATERIALS AND METHODS

-Tangents to consider:

-How many healthy patients and cancer patients need to be simulated?
-We should also increase the population variance to enable larger variation.

-What happens if you increase nh, nc, and d?

 Longitudinal biomarker measurements were simulated for nh=50 healthy patients and nc=50 cancer patients over a period of 100 days.
 For each patient, biomarker measurements were normalized to a specific (“personalized”) healthy baseline biomarker concentration, based on an initial d days of longitudinal biomarker data, using one of four methods: 1) mean subtraction, 2) z-score normalization, 3) autoregressive forecast with an expanding window, and 4) autoregressive forecast with a shifting window.
 Cancer status was then classified based on normalized biomarker levels using 10-fold cross validation and two supervised machine learning techniques: 1) k-nearest neighbors and 2) thresholding.